dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ### Set environment variables

-To set `DBT_ENVIRONMENT` in the dbt Cloud CLI for your dbt project:
+To set environment variables in the dbt Cloud CLI for your dbt project:

 1. Select the gear icon on the upper right of the page.
 2. Then select **Profile Settings**, then **Credentials**.